yacheckalin/react-tips/anti-patterns/README.md

 #### Unconditionally copying props to state

-> Using props to generate state often leads to duplicatino of 'source of truth'.
+> Using props to generate state often leads to duplication of 'source of truth'.
 This is because getInitialState is only invoked when the component is first created.
 A common misconception is that <strong>getDerivedStateFromProps</strong> only called when props 'change', and called any time a parent component rerenders, regardless of whether the props are 'different' from before.

 ```javascript
 class UrlInput extends Component {